insolar/mainnet/README.md

      * `-k`: Path to the root user's key pair.
      * `-c`: Number of concurrent threads in which requests are sent.
      * `-r`: Number of transfer requests to be sent in each thread.

+#### Functional tests

+When the pulse watcher says `INSOLAR STATE: READY`, you can run a series of functional tests in another terminal tab/window.

+The tests include creating user accounts, migrating INS to Mainnet using mockups, exchanging INS for XNS using mockups, transferring XNS mockups between user accounts.

+     ```
+     make functest
+     ```

 ## Contribute!